MyVil

 ("Uprostred slov" means "In the middle of words, there's a trap.")

-Down the same vein, Kniha Psana Chaosem finds DG 307, named for a psychiatric ticket out of military draft, and co-founded by Plastics'/Pulnoc's/Fiction's Milan Hlavsa, luring a nitrate-based image of an (interning) electric violin through night school lessons on how speech can help tune melody and vice versa.
+Down the same vein, Kniha Psana Chaosem finds DG 307, named for a psychiatric ticket out of military draft, and co-founded by Plastics'/Pulnoc's/Fiction's Milan Hlavsa, luring a nitrate-based image of an electric violin through nocturnal river plains, tracing how speech can help tune melody and vice versa.

 Further south still, we find Chor Vzskych